The Witch: Part 2. The Other One: Plot

 Years ago, a female teenager is taking a bus ride with her friend when they mysteriously change routes.
 Gas is thrown into the bus, causing everyone inside the vehicle to lose consciousness.
 A team abducts the young woman who wakes up on a stretcher, seeing that the bus incident was faked to look like an accident.
-Dr. Baek and her twin reassure her, knowing that she is pregnant with fraternal twins, they say that her pregnancy will be mysteriously important.
+Dr. Baek and her twin reassure her, knowing that she is pregnant with fraternal twins, that her pregnancy will be mysteriously important.

 In the present day, a girl nicknamed Ark 1 escapes from a secret laboratory after killing all soldiers and scientists there.
 She gets lost in the forest, hearing her mother's voice calling her.
 She is then kidnapped by the henchmen of the dangerous gangster Yong-doo as they pass on the road in a van.
 Kyung-hee, another abductee, is there because she refuses to give up ownership of her house to Yong-doo.
 Along the way, the girl causes an accident after one of the henchmen ends up touching her.
 Kyung-hee takes the girl with her and calls her uncle for help.

 Her uncle performs surgery on Ark 1 to remove all the experimental devices from her skin.
 Kyung-hee ends up taking the girl with her to her house, where she lives with her brother, Dae-gil.
 Meanwhile, Dr. Baek receives a visit from Jang, the head of the secret institute.
 They both talk about the girl who escaped at the Jeju Island coastal base, where Jang deploys a tactical team to solve the problem secretly.
 At night, Yong-doo and his gang threaten Kyung-hee into giving him the deed to her father's property, revealing that he was murdered by Yong-doo.
 The girl appears and defeats most of the henchmen with her brute strength, causing Yong-doo to flee in terror.
 An agent named Jo-hyeon and her right hand man, Tom, are called in to speak with Baek, who offers them a device that can track Ark 1.
 Yong-doo, not happy with what happened, tortures Kyung-hee's uncle for more information about the girl.